-The Prescott Chamber of Commerce helped celebrate a ribbon cutting ceremony for Bell Rock Gallery.
-Peter Medal, with My Home Group Realty presented the ribbon cutting at the Master of Cermonies.
+The Prescott Chamber of Commerce helped celebrate a ribbon cutting ceremony for GG'S Unique Boutique.
+Peter Medal, with My Home Group Realty presented the ribbon cutting at the Master of Ceremonies.
 Dignitary Judy Sultrop spoke on behalf of US Senator Mark Kelly's office.
 Dignitary Jeff Timm spoke on behalf of US Congressman Paul Gosar's Office.
-Christina Binkley spoke on behalf of the City of Prescott.
-Tom Lukes, the Prescott Chamber Ambassador Chair presented Neil and Cathy with the first dollar certificate.
-Neil and Cathy Sinclair (the owners of Bell Rock Gallery) spoke to how the business started and was moved into Prescott.

 Join Dennis Gallagher as he gives us a brief tour covering not even a fifth of all that can be found inside the Prescott Western Heritage Center located in downtown Prescott.
 The center is a great opening place to go to when you want to learn more about all the different local organizations celebrating our western heritage.